Raychen0617/Interview_prepare/docs/source/opengl.md

 ```
 ![Untitled](./images/opengl_images/Untitled12.png)

+### Double buffer
+Double buffering allows you to draw an entire frame to a separate buffer, called the back buffer, before it is displayed.
+This is a separate buffer from the buffer that is being read from to display the image on screen, which is called the front buffer.

+When one frame buffer is completed, its image is displayed onscreen while the other frame buffer is erased to begin rendering the next screen image.
+In this way, it can solve flickering issues in single buffer.

 ### Frame buffer

 Frame buffer = the combination of color, depth, stencil buffer is stored somewhere in GPU memory and is called a framebuffer